Rick's Daily Tips

 But there’s one important point that I probably don’t stress nearly as much as I should…

-It’s important to always disconnect the USB hard drive containing your backups from your computer just as soon as the latest backup has been created!
+It’s important to always disconnect the USB backup hard drive containing your backups from your computer just as soon as the latest backup has been created!

 Keeping the backup drive plugged into your computer puts it at great risk of being rendered useless at any time.